Case UC-004 · January 14, 2026

 The Hardware Pivot Is Telling

-OpenAI's "Sweetpea" project—voice-first earphones designed by Jony Ive, targeting 50M units by September 2026—isn't just a product launch.
+OpenAI's "Sweetpea" project—Jony Ive-designed AI earbuds targeting 40-50 million units by September 2026 [8]—isn't just a product launch.
 It's an admission that software-only distribution is insufficient.
 When you can't be the default on someone else's platform, you build your own.
 This is the same strategic logic that drove Google to create Android, Amazon to create Alexa, and now OpenAI to create hardware.

 The Cascade Pattern